Subscribe to Newsletter

-Matt Heinz is the President of Heinz Marketing, a Redmond based B2B marketing and sales firm.
+Matt Heinz is the President of Heinz Marketing, a Redmond-based B2B marketing, and sales firm.
 He is one of the biggest names in the marketing and sales arena.
-Matt is an expert in business development, strategic management, customer experience, brand management, demand generation and social media management.
+Matt is an expert in business development, strategic management, customer experience, brand management, demand generation, and social media management.
 He has over 15 years of experience and has worked in various industry verticals.

 Matt is an author and an award-winning blogger.
 He has continuously been recognized as one of the Top 50 Most Influential People in Sales Lead Management and Top 50 Influencers in Marketing & Sales.

-In this interview Matt Heinz answers several questions related to B2B marketing.
+In this interview, Matt Heinz answers several questions related to B2B marketing.
 He speaks about its prospects, AI-enabled transformation and gives invaluable tips for B2B marketers.

 Before B2B buyers pay attention to vendors, the vendors must show that they understand the issues and concerns of the purchasers.
-They must instill that confidence in buyers that you’re willing to listen to their stories and invest your time on solving their problems.
+They must instill that confidence in buyers that you’re willing to listen to their stories and invest your time in solving their problems.
 Unfortunately, many companies don’t yet have that patience or discipline.

 Today, most budget and resources in B2B marketing departments focus on acquisition.
 So yes, there’s a huge amount of potential to invest in the entire customer lifecycle.
 This will impact not just the lifetime value of a customer but also that of the referrals and competitive differentiation.

-AI helps marketers to make smarter decisions, achieve better personalization and to convey the right messages to right people at the right time.
+AI helps marketers to make smarter decisions, achieve better personalization, and to convey the right messages to the right people at the right time.
 Most of our one-to-many campaigns are simply trying to impress a very small percentage of “the list” that doesn’t really care about your product or service.
 Moving forward, AI will help us to put that message ONLY in front of that small percentage who need or want your services.